Improved Robustness of Deep Reinforcement Learning for Control of Time-Varying Systems by Bounded Extremum Seeking: ES-DRL for Particle Accelerators

 Let \(r_{\max}\) denote the allowable beam–pipe radius (Fig.~\ref{fig:Beam_KV}), with \(r_{\max}=25.4 \si{mm}\).
 The switching law is

 so that RL is used when the average envelopes are well within the aperture and control reverts to the robust ES component when either envelope approaches the aperture, which indicates higher beam loss.
-Other beam-loss models may also be used; see \cite{williams2024safe}.
-Applying this rule in \eqref{eq:ESRL} switches to ES whenever the RL policy violates the constraint or fails to stabilize the plant.
-For large $\omega_i$, when $\beta=0$ and the ES controller is activated, the ES weak-limit averaging results hold and the overall ES-DRL magnet field dynamics evolve according to
+Other beam-loss models may also be used \cite{williams2024safe}.
+Applying this rule in Eq.\eqref{eq:ESRL} switches to ES whenever the RL policy violates the constraint or fails to stabilize the plant.
+The ES weak-limit averaging results hold and the overall ES-DRL magnet field dynamics evolve according to

-a local model-independent gradient ascent of the time-varying $V(o(t))$, relative to the controlled subset of quadrupole magnets $Q$.
+a local model-independent gradient ascent of the time-varying $V(o(t))$, relative to the controlled subset of $Q$.

-\section{Simulation Results}
+\subsection{Simulation Results}

 We evaluate four controllers in the KV-based simulator: (i) a DDPG policy (\textsc{DRL}); (ii) bounded extremum seeking (\textsc{ES}); (iii) \textsc{ES} warm-started with the \textsc{DRL} action at engagement; and (iv) the proposed combined \textsc{ES--DRL} controller.